oroinc/platform-application/README.md

     * SimpleXML
     * PCRE
     * ICU
-* MySQL 5.1 and above
+* MySQL 5.1 or above

 ## Installation instructions

 ### Using Composer

-As both Symfony 2 and Oro Platform use [Composer][2] to manage their dependencies, this is the recommended way to install Oro Platform.
+As both Symfony 2 and Oro Platform use [Composer][2] to manage their dependencies, this is the recommended way to install the Oro Platform.

-If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command:
+If you don't have Composer yet, download it and follow the instructions on http://getcomposer.org/ or just run the following command:

 ```bash